 2. The interface between artificial and augmented intelligence.
 How can we use this to help healthcare delivery?
 For example, how can we make it the first point of contact to reduce the burden on primary care physicians?

 3. Wearables.
 We are yet to exhaust the potential of wearable sensors and telemedicine to enhance the doctor-patient relationship.

-9. Finally, this is an exciting time for health start-ups, which doctor-founded start-ups are you particularly excited about?
+Finally, this is an exciting time for health start-ups, which doctor-founded startups are you particularly excited by?

-I am excited about Medic Bleep whose founder is an ex-junior doctor who really understands entrepreneurship and idea generation.
+I’m excited about Medic Bleep whose founder is an ex-junior doctor who really understands entrepreneurship and idea-generation.
 The app will provide an important solution for both intra and inter-hospital communication.
-It is similar to WhatsApp but solves the problems surrounding information governance and also links to patient records, namely CRS (Care Records Service).
+It’s similar to WhatsApp but solves the problems surrounding information governance and also links to patient records, namely CRS (Care Records Service).